ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

       edits.
 This offers to save any changes before they are lost.
     - [Bugfix] Issue with updating .ieds files in the Ief Resolver tool.

+v1.0.0-Beta:
+     - New Database setup people.
+We are officially moving up to 1.0!
+     - MASSIVE rewrite of basically everything.
+     - NOTE THIS HAS MEANT THAT IT CANNOT BE BACKWARD COMPATIBLE WITH PREVIOUS VERSION OF THE DATABASE.
+If you have a database from a version of LogIT that is less than 1.0.0 you will need to use an older version.
+     - The way to many tableitis has been dealt with and we are now down to only three tabs on the View Log, which is nice.
+These are the run tab, a catch all selection tab for the model files and a query tab for everything else.
+     - There is a completely different database setup that uses a new library to help manage querying and dealing with the tables.
+This should make the DB code much easier to maintain and will make it possible for logit to keep getting better.
+     - Lots of lovely stuff:
+     - Advanced querying of the database to find out basically whatever you want more to be added to this in the future.
+     - You can hide/show column headers in the run table so you only need to look at the info that you think will be useful.
+     - Right click menus for common queries on both the Run table and the model tables.
+These allow you to quickly see the model files of other files associated with them.
+The query form will be setup automatically for these as well so you can see how it works.
+     - All the other bits and pieces that you know and love are still there :)

 ##~##

 LICENSE